5 Ways to Boost Brand Affinity

 - You can monitor and listen to online communities to learn what people are saying about your products and brand.

-- Provide a higher level of customer service —and in public at that.
-Customers can have an improved perception of brands that effectively and promptly deal with online complaints or issues of others.
+- Provide a higher level of customer service—and in public at that.
+Customers can have an improved perception of brands that effectively and promptly deal with the online complaints or issues of others.

 - Use social media platforms as your own channel to provide unique and shareable content.

-- Establishing strong connections with your audience can mean that they will share and spread the word about your brand in a positive way.
+- Establishing strong connections with your audience boosts the likelihood that they will share and spread the word about your brand in a positive way.

 Take the time to engage with your fans and followers by replying to messages or posts, and participating in groups and communities on each platform.
 Engaging with current and prospective customers on social media can increase brand awareness and develop trust for your company.

 Building brand awareness and increasing customer loyalty should be a continuous plan of attack for your company and marketing initiatives.
-By implementing these 5 ways to boost affinity, you can be well on your way to being in your customer's good books for a long time to come.
+By implementing these five ways to boost affinity, you will be well on your way to being on your customer's good side for a long time to come.